TanyaStefanova/movie-app/client/README.md

 ## Movie App Project

 ## Overview
 This web application is using React.js, React Bootstrap, and React Toastify to provide users with a delightful experience while exploring and discovering information about movies.
 The app uses the SoftUni practice server to fetch and display movie information.
+Both the client and the server are deployed on Firebase.

 ## Table of Contents
+- How to see the prod version
 - Installation
 - Usage
 - Features
 - Dependencies

+## How to see the prod version
+Please click on the following link: https://react-movie-app-319ec.web.app/

+To login you can use one of test accounts:
+- peter@abv.bg : 123456
+- george@abv.bg : 123456

+You can also register your own account and explore the app.

 ## Installation
 To set up and run the Movie App on your local machine, follow these steps: